pavelm14/lab_miscellaneous/biogeography/README.md

 This is a tutorial to estimate ancestral distributional areas and macroevolutionary dispersal through time between areas.

 We use model-based inferences using the R package BioGeoBEARS ([Matzke, 2013](https://doi.org/10.21425/F5FBG19694)).
-For more information about the functionalities, please visit the program's wiki: http://phylo.wikidot.com/biogeobears
+For more information about the functionalities, please visit the program's wiki: http://phylo.wikidot.com/biogeobears.
+We will also infer biogeographical parameters acknowledging speciation and extinction events in a state speciation and extinction context (LEMAD, [Herrera-Alsina et al, 2022](https://doi.org/10.1111/jbi.14489)).
+For more information about the functionalities, visit the [LEMAD tutorial](https://htmlpreview.github.io/?https://github.com/leonelhalsina/lemad/blob/main/vignettes/Using_lemad.html).

 For people aiming to run the analyses using the Czech computer cluster [Metacentrum](https://metavo.metacentrum.cz/en/index.html), you can follow our tutorial ([click here](https://github.com/pavelm14/lab_miscellaneous/tree/main/Rpackages)) describing the process of installing R packages and running R scripts there.

 ## Input files

 - A time-calibrated molecular phylogeny in Newick format
-- A distributional matrix containing the extant areas occupied by each species in the study phylogeny
+- A distributional matrix containing the extant areas occupied by each species in the study phylogeny, as presence (1) absence (0) (BioGeoBEARS, [see here](https://github.com/pavelm14/lab_miscellaneous/blob/main/biogeography/tutorial/distribution.phy))
+- A distributional matrix containing the extant areas occupied by each species as characters and comma-delimited (LEMAD, [see here](https://github.com/pavelm14/lab_miscellaneous/blob/main/biogeography/tutorial/distribution.csv))

-## Running a biogeographical model in BioGeoBEARS
+# Running a biogeographical model in BioGeoBEARS

 First, install the R package BioGeoBEARS and its dependencies in R (> 3.3.2) following the description at: https://github.com/nmatzke/BioGeoBEARS.
 You will also need the R packages [ape](https://doi.org/10.1093/bioinformatics/btg412) (handling phylogenies) and [qgraph](https://doi.org/10.18637/jss.v048.i04) (plotting dispersal counts between areas) installed.